utah-cs4470-sp25/class/assembly.md

 Note that the move ends up moving XMM1, not XMM0.

-## Constructing and indexing tuples
+## Constructing and indexing tuples (structs)

+TODO

-Constructing tuples is easy, because if all of the tuple parts are on the stack in the right order, that's identical to having the tuple on the stack instead.
+Constructing tuples (structs) is easy, because if all of the tuple parts are on the stack in the right order, that's identical to having the tuple on the stack instead.
 So a tuple constructor doesn't require any instructions.